vvr-hub/playwright-bdd-example/README.md

 * `utils/` - Contains (potentially) reusable utility functions, such as date formatting, picking values from enums, etc.
   These functions are not specific to the application's functionality but support testing.

+* `playwright.config.ts` - Defines global Playwright settings for the project, such as timeouts, parallel execution, test retries, viewport size, trace and screenshot options, browser/device selection, and environment-specific settings.
+Centralises all execution-related configuration for reliable and consistent test runs.

-* `envConfig.ts` - Manages environment-specific configurations (e.g., base URL, login credentials, test data in future).
+* `envConfig.ts` - Manages environment-specific configurations (Example: base URL, test data).

-* `playwright.config.ts` - Contains Playwright settings (timeouts, parallelisation, viewport, retries, screenshots, trace, etc), browser and platform coverage
+* `testData/` - Environment-specific test data files (where new test data may be added in future).

 * `package.json` - Defines project dependencies (libraries) and includes scripts for setting environments and running tests.